SICLab/detecting-bots/README.md

 Suggestions for new features to add to the function should be emailed to jprims2@uic.edu

 Suggested Citation:
-Prims, J., & Motyl, M. (2018).
+Prims, J. (2018).
 A tool for detecting low quality data in internet research.
 GitHub: https://github.com/SICLab/detecting-bots

 Files:
  - Function: 180816mTurkLowQualityResponseDetection.R